StefanJelner/risland.js/README.md

 }
 ```

-This works, because in the callback function the `state` always contains the most current state of the RIsland instance.
+This works, because in the callback function the `state2` always contains the most current state of the RIsland instance.

 > <img src="assets/warning.png" alt="Important" width="40" height="40" align="left" /> **IMPORTANT!** Always use the freshest and most current state.
 This can be done easily by using the callback function.
 In `setState()` the pure object should only be used if the state is not involved at all.